jostho/gestang/topper/README.txt

 Tomcat
 --------
-Copy mysql connector (mysql-connector-java-5.1.10.jar) to $TOMCAT_HOME/lib .
+Copy jdbc driver to to $TOMCAT_HOME/lib .
+ * mysql-connector-java-5.1.10.jar (for mysql)
+ * postgresql-8.4-701.jdbc4.jar (for postgresql)

 Jetty
 -------
+Copy jdbc driver to to $TOMCAT_HOME/lib .
+ * mysql-connector-java-5.1.10.jar (for mysql)
+ * postgresql-8.4-701.jdbc4.jar (for postgresql)
-Copy the below 3 jars to $JETTY_HOME/lib
+Also copy the below 2 jars to $JETTY_HOME/lib
- * mysql-connector-java-5.1.10-bin.jar
  * commons-dbcp-1.2.2.jar
  * commons-pool-1.5.4.jar
 Start Jetty with plusConfig enabled.